joel113/documentation-cheatsheet/vim.md

 `:g/pattern/m$` - Move all lines matching a pattern to end of file

+`:15,20s/^search/replace/c` - Replaces the term search with replace at the start of lines 15 to 20 with confirmation to replace

 ## Change on multiple lines

 `:'<,```> normal .` - Execute the chosen command, select a new selection in the visual editor, use the given command to repeat